 Even more information

-If you want a more "intimate" look-see at me, click on over to A Little Background Information.
-It's a list of my a few of my favorite things, like favorite novel (James Clavell's Shogun with his Tai-Pan a lose second), favorite movie (King Kong, not Tin Cup), and favorite whiskey (10-year-old Laphroaig) that will give you a small sense of who I am.
+If you want a more “intimate” look-see at me, click on over to A Little Background Information.
+It’s a list of my a few of my favorite things, like my favorite novel (James Clavell’s Shogun with his Tai-Pan a close second), my favorite movie (King Kong, not Tin Cup), and my favorite whiskey (10-year-old Laphroaig) that will give you a small sense of who I am.

 For my political beliefs, try On Being a Mystical Liberal, where I confess to residing in the astral plane of progressivism.

-2 There are two pronunciations for ratiocination: one has a soft 't' sound (ra-shē-ˈō-sə-ˌnāt), while the other has a hard 't' sound (ra-tē-ˈō-sə-ˌnāt).
+1 There are two pronunciations for ratiocination: one has a soft ‘t’ sound (ra-shē-ˈō-sə-ˌnāt), while the other has a hard ‘t’ sound (ra-tē-ˈō-sə-ˌnāt).
 I prefer the former.
-(To hear the pronounciations, click here.)
+(To hear the pronunciations, click here.)